hide

 You can live a more flexible lifestyle

-We touched on flexibility, and the digital nomad lifestyle really does offer it in spades.
-Take, for example, an online TEFL teacher: you can set your schedule, choose how many lessons you want to do, how much time you spend planning those lessons, and so on.
+Take, for example, an online TEFL teacher.
+They set their own schedule, choose how many lessons they want to do, how much time they spend planning those lessons, and so on.
 The same principle is true for those who run online businesses or anyone who's turned their office jobs into remote work.

 You can be more productive and creative

-Ultimately, though, the evidence suggests that working remotely has massive advantages in terms of productivity and creativity.
+Evidence suggests that working remotely has huge advantages in terms of productivity and creativity.
 A 2021 report concluded

-“Several studies over the past few months show productivity while working remotely from home is better than working in an office setting.
-On average, those who work from home spend 10 minutes less a day being unproductive, work one more day a week, and are 47% more productive.”
+“Several studies over the past few months show that productivity while working remotely from home is better than working in an office setting.
+On average, those who work from home spend 10 minutes less a day being unproductive, work one more day a week, and are 47% more productive.

 The downsides